 - Have they mentioned their memory problems?

 - Do they describe their memory problems as a natural part of ageing?

 - Could they be scared about what the changes could mean?

 If you think speaking to a GP might help, consider the following:

 - Do they think there won’t be any point in seeking help?

-- Would they find it reassuring to have someone offer to go to the GP with them?
+- Would they find it reassuring to have someone go to the GP with them?

 These questions will help you to consider how the person might be feeling and how you can address their concerns.